dmccrthy/www.dmccarthy.org/README.md

 </table>

 ## 📝 License
 This Website is provided under the MIT license.
-Feel free to use it as a template for your own proejects, though credit would be appreciated.
+Feel free to use it as a template for your own projects, just give credit.

 ## 🏁 Getting Started